 Tristan was by far the perfect specimen.
-His hair was like rivers of black satin that lay across his forehead in perfect folds; occasionally catching the light of an open window or terrace and then glossy flecks of ebony could been seen throughout his tresses only deepening the colors richness.
+His hair shapely and the color of black satin, and when catching the light of an open window or terrace, glossy flecks of ebony shimmered throughout his tresses.
 His eyes were both as profound and animated as the sea, and he sported a lean but sturdy figure from years of hunting and training.

 But his appeal didn't lay only in appearance.
-He was not as you would expect a prince to be; spoiled and haughty like his cousin Christopher or younger brother Trevor.
-He was kind and soft spoken, his voice like the texture of churning butter, concentrated but without harshness or edge.
-Not once had she heard him utter a cruel word to servant or dog alike.
+He was not as you would expect a prince to be; spoiled and haughty like his cousin Christopher, who trouped about the castle like a rooster among chickens.
+Instead, his nature was kind and soft spoken, his voice like the texture of churning butter, concentrated but without harshness or edge.
+Not once had she heard him utter a cruel word to servant or creature alike.
 Not once had she seen him with an ill look in his eye, brewing and thoughtful maybe, but never bitter.

 But if his outward expressions weren't enough, his acts of kindness spoke blatantly.
-Other than assuring the well being of his commonfolk by frequent visits to the cities, Thomas said he even spent time in the poorhouses near Corrows peak, giving food and clothing to the unfortunates and sickly.
+Other than assuring the well being of his common-folk by frequent visits to the village, Thomas said he even spent time in the poorhouses at Corrows peak near the wall, giving food and clothing to the unfortunates and sickly.
 An action most surprising as most servants didn't dare enter the sick houses out of fear of plague, but Prince Tristan served his people no matter their standing.